 Fuel surcharges are based on the U.S. Energy Information Administration (EIA) weekly reporting of fuel costs.
 The rates are updated and released weekly, and major carriers, like UPS and FedEx, adjust their fuel surcharges based on the rates reported for the preceding week.
 The most recent average diesel increase chart from the EIA is below.

-Freight management parties need to know a few things about how changes within the weekly on-highway diesel prices influence landed freight spend.
+Freight management parties need to know a few things about how the latest transportation industry challenges and changes within the weekly on-highway diesel prices influence landed freight spend.

 Could Diesel Prices Create A Headwind For Carrier Profits?